johncai117/DAMSL/README.md

-# DAMSL: Domain Agnostic Meta Score-based Learning for Cross-Domain Few-Shot Learning
+# DAMSL: Domain Agnostic Meta Score-based Learning

 ## Introduction

-Submission for ICCV 2021.
+Submission for CVPR 2021 L2ID Workshop.

 ### Abstract

-  While many deep learning methods have successfully tackled domain adaptation and few-shot learning separately, far fewer methods are able to tackle Cross-Domain Few-Shot Learning (CD-FSL).
-We identify key problems in previous meta-learning methods over-fitting to the source domain, and previous transfer-learning methods overly relying on a fine-tuning process that does not utilize the structure of the support set.
-In this paper, we propose Domain Agnostic Meta Score-based Learning (DAMSL), a novel, versatile and highly effective solution that addresses the above problems to deliver significant out-performance over state-of-the-art methods.
-The core idea is that instead of directly using the scores from a fine-tuned feature encoder, we use these scores to create input coordinates for a domain independent metric space.
-A graph neural network is applied to learn an embedding and relation function over these coordinates, in order to process all information contained in the score distribution of the support set.
-Our proposed module is versatile and can be attached to refine any initial set of input scores over an episode.
-We test our model on both established CD-FSL benchmarks and new domains.
-From our extensive experiments across 5-shot, 20-shot and 50-shot, we show that our method overcomes the limitations of previous meta-learning and transfer-learning methods to deliver substantial improvements in accuracy across both smaller and larger domain shifts.
+  In this paper, we propose Domain Agnostic Meta Score-based Learning (DAMSL), a novel, versatile and highly effective solution that delivers significant out-performance over state-of-the-art methods for cross-domain few-shot learning.
+We identify key problems in previous meta-learning methods over-fitting to the source domain, and previous transfer-learning methods under-utilizing the structure of the support set.
+The core idea behind our method is that instead of directly using the scores from a fine-tuned feature encoder, we use these scores to create input coordinates for a domain agnostic metric space.
+A graph neural network is applied to learn an embedding and relation function over these coordinates to process all information contained in the score distribution of the support set.
+We test our model on both established CD-FSL benchmarks and new domains and show that our method overcomes the limitations of previous meta-learning and transfer-learning methods to deliver substantial improvements in accuracy across both smaller and larger domain shifts.

 ## Results